Post job

 Child And Youth Program Assistants help create recreational activities for children and youth ranging from 6 weeks to 18 years old.
 They provide parents with daily verbal or written feedback about their child, youth, or program activities.

-But both careers also use different skills, according to real activity assistant resumes.
-While activity assistant responsibilities can utilize skills like "patients," "home health," "rehabilitation," and "senior care," some child and youth program assistants use skills like "program environment," "child care," "program options," and "child guidance."
+Each career also uses different skills, according to real activity assistant resumes.
+While activity assistant responsibilities can utilize skills like "patients," "home health," "rehabilitation," and "senior care," child and youth program assistants use skills like "program environment," "child care," "program options," and "child guidance."

-In general, child and youth program assistants study at similar levels of education than activity assistants.
+In general, child and youth program assistants achieve similar levels of education than activity assistants.
 They're 2.6% more likely to obtain a Master's Degree while being 1.3% more likely to earn a Doctoral Degree.

 Human service assistants function in a wide array of capacities.
 Basically, though, they provide services to clients in fields like rehabilitation, social work, or psychology.
 They provide support in the aforementioned fields for families and other workers.
 They are tasked with helping clients discover community services or benefits.
 Working with other professionals, they develop treatment plans, carry out research services to aid clients, and help clients with necessary paperwork.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an activity assistant is likely to be skilled in "home health," "rehabilitation," "senior care," and "customer service," while a typical human services assistant is skilled in "developmental disabilities," "social work," "direct supervision," and "direct care."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an activity assistant is likely to be skilled in "home health," "rehabilitation," "senior care," and "customer service," while a typical human services assistant is skilled in "developmental disabilities," "social work," "direct supervision," and "direct care."

-Human services assistants typically study at similar levels compared with activity assistants.
+Most human services assistants achieve a similar degree level compared to activity assistants.
 For example, they're 0.3% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.

 Program assistants are usually entry-level or junior employees assigned to a department that handles a specific program in the organization.
 They assist the team they are assigned to in the implementation of the programs.
 They usually take care of administrative or clerical activities while also getting exposure to actual program management.
 Program assistants get trained to handle agendas from inception, to sourcing, to implementation, to evaluation.
 They may also handle documentary support for business cases or other presentation materials that the team may need for a specific part of the program management cycle.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between activity assistants and program assistants, there are some differences that are important to note.
 For one, an activity assistant might have more use for skills like "home health," "rehabilitation," "good judgment," and "compassion."
-Meanwhile, some program assistants might include skills like "data entry," "hr," "excellent interpersonal," and "data collection" on their resume.
+Meanwhile, some responsibilities of program assistants require skills like "data entry," "hr," "excellent interpersonal," and "data collection. "

-In general, program assistants reach higher levels of education when compared to activity assistants resumes.
+In general, program assistants hold higher degree levels compared to activity assistants.
 Program assistants are 5.1% more likely to earn their Master's Degree and 0.5% more likely to graduate with a Doctoral Degree.